Sectorial descent for wrapped Fukaya categories: Basic properties of wrapped Fukaya categories

 \begin{proof} By the same sandwiching argument, it is enough to show that the map $\W(X,\f)\to\W(X,e^V\f)$ is a quasi-equivalence, where $V$ is any contact vector field inward pointing along $\partial\f$.
-When $\partial\f$ is smooth (i.e.\ no corners), this follows from the analysis of the cutoff Reeb vector field from \cite[Lemma 3.33]{gpssectorsoc} cited in the proof of Lemma \ref{winvariancesector}.
+When $\partial\f$ is smooth (i.e.\ no corners), this follows from the analysis of the cutoff Reeb vector field from \cite[Lemma 3.33]{gpssectorsoc} cited in the proof of Lemma \ref{winvariancesector}, or from the alternative formal argument in that proof.
 For general $\f$ with corners, we may write $\f$ as a decreasing intersection of smoothings $\f^1\supseteq\f^2\supseteq\cdots$ each with convex boundary and appeal to the smooth boundary case and Lemma \ref{decreasingintersectionfaithful}. \end{proof}

 \begin{lemma} Let $X\hookrightarrow X'$ be an inclusion of Liouville sectors and let $\f\subseteq(\partial_\infty X)^\circ$ and $\f'\subseteq(\partial_\infty X')^\circ$ be closed subsets with $\f'\cap\partial_\infty X=\f\cup\partial(\partial_\infty X)$.
 Then $\W(X,\f)\hookrightarrow\W(X',\f')$ is fully faithful. \end{lemma}